Muhammad-Umar2005/24K-0989_AI_LAB/README.md

 # 24K-0989_AI_LAB
-This repository is made for the submission of AI Lab Tasks.
+My name is Muhammad Umar Bin Zahid having Roll Number 24k-0989 and currently enrolled in FAST NUCES Karachi doing BSCS.
+The main purpose of this repository is the submission of AI Lab Tasks.